cocos/cocos-docs/en/scripting/internal-events.md

 Pause node system events
 ```
+* Example
 * Pause all node system events registered on the current node.
 Node system events include touch and mouse events.
-* If recursive is passed as true, then this API will suspend node system events for this node and all nodes in its subtree.
+* If the parameter is passed true, then this API will pause node system events for this node and all nodes in its subtree.
-* Example

-  this.node.pauseSystemEvents(recursive);
+  this.node.pauseSystemEvents();
 ```
 Resume node system events
 ```
+* Example
 * Resume all node system events registered on the current node.
 Node system events include touch and mouse events.
-* If recursive is passed as true, then this API will recover node system events for this node and all nodes in its subtree.
+* If the parameter is passed true, then this API will resume node system events for this node and all nodes in its subtree.
-* Example

-  this.node.resumeSystemEvents(recursive);
+  this.node.resumeSystemEvents();
 ```